What is metoclopramide?

 What should I be cautious of?

-Use of metoclopramide is a typically safe prescription medication (yes, that means you’ll have to get it from a doctor).
-Be sure to consult with your doctor about any of the below:
+Use of metoclopramide is a typically safe prescription medication (yes, that means you’ll have to get it from a medical provider).
+Be sure to consult with your medical provider about any of the below:

 - You’ve had a bad reaction with metoclopramide before.